curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 “I remember, yes,” I said.
 “It is why I funded a project where the measurable performance is stagnant or declining.
 You think Adam is proving HiS hypothesis true?”

-“Not exactly.
+He looked down, exhaled through his nose.
+He was a religious man, and his religion was science, so he had brushed off HiS hypothesis as a joke.
+Now it might just be true, and if it was, Roderick's universe would be turned upside-down.
+He would have to rethink it all - from the words he'd say to his wife and children at night before sleep, to the words he'd mutter on his father's deathbed.
+The phantom believer in him sulked in the shadows, applying pressure on this potential truth, ready to snatch his mind from the non-believer in him who held the reins.
+For now, he maintained an unwavering disbelief.

+“HiS hypothesis is not true, but it points in the direction of something interesting.
 Adam has discovered a universal relationship between intelligence and internal phenomena.
 He believes that there is an intelligence-stability curve and that the optimally intelligent creature has a certain set of recurrent internal experiences.
 This optimum is the human condition.”

-“Explain.
+“I didn't understand that.
+Explain.
 A specific example, please.”

 "Adam believes that human experiences, like humour, point in the direction of universal laws.
 Right now, he is trying to learn how to be funny."